-Restored phones help rescuers find missing after Florida hurricane
+Death toll rises as searches continue after Florida hurricane

 PANAMA CITY BEACH, Fla.
-(Reuters) - Rescue workers and volunteers searched on Tuesday for scores of people still unaccounted for in the Florida Panhandle as residents rejoiced at restored phone services and portable toilets after Hurricane Michael devastated the area last week.
+(Reuters) - Another 10 people in Florida have been confirmed dead in the wake of Hurricane Michael, bringing the number of storm-related deaths to at least 29 as rescue workers try to reach hundreds more people whose whereabouts are unknown.

-At least 19 deaths in four states have been blamed on Michael, which made landfall on Wednesday as one of the most powerful storms on record to hit the continental United States.
+Michael, which made landfall on Wednesday as one of the most powerful storms on record to hit the continental United States, has killed 20 people in the Florida Panhandle, five in Virginia, three in North Carolina and one in Georgia, according to official tallies.

-That number could reach 30 as the Bay County Sheriff’s Office reported 12 deaths.
-It was not clear if that figure included two deaths previously reported in Mexico Beach in that county.

-Teams from the volunteer rescue organization CrowdSource Rescue were steadily making contact with people flagged by friends and relatives in the Panhandle disaster zone, according to Matthew Marchetti, co-founder of the Houston-based group.
-Volunteers still had not reached more than 1,135 people on Tuesday morning, down from over 2,100 at one point.
+Teams from volunteer rescue organization CrowdSource Rescue were steadily making contact with people flagged by friends and relatives in the Panhandle disaster zone, according to Matthew Marchetti, co-founder of the Houston-based group.
+Volunteers still had not reached more than 1,135 people on Tuesday morning.

 As cellphone service returned, the number of people unaccounted for in Mexico Beach, one of the hardest-hit towns, dropped to three, said Rex Putnal, a city councillor.
 A day earlier, it was more than 30.